-This budget is based on a Valley per capita tax of three dollars (\$3.50) per each member on its roll of membership in each of its bodies as of June 15, 2023.
-An increase of \$.50 over last year.
+This budget is based on a Valley per capita tax of three dollars and fifty cents (\$3.50) per each member on its roll of membership in each of its bodies as of June 15, 2024.
+The same as last year.
+To balance the budget without increasing the Valley per capita, the Deputy has again elected to not take his Allowance.
+This is reflected in the budget.